-The ACCC proposes to grant authorisation for five years for Tabcorp Wagering Manager (Vic) Pty Ltd (Tabcorp) and ACTTAB Limited (ACTTAB) to give effect to the Book Management Agreement, dated 2 November 2012.
+The ACCC grants authorisation for five years for Tabcorp Wagering Manager (Vic) Pty Ltd (Tabcorp) and ACTTAB Limited (ACTTAB) to give effect to the Book Management Agreement, dated 2 November 2012.
 The Book Management Agreement concerns the provision of fixed odds wagering and risk management services to ACTTAB Limited in return for a management fee.